16arpi/Menus/README.md

 # À Table !

-Application android pour organiser les menus et les courses.
+Android application to organise menus and shopping list.

 ![./assets/preview.png](./assets/preview.jpg)

-## Fonctionnalités
+## Features

-### Agenda des menus

-Pour chaque jour des prochaines semaines, indiquer les plats et désserts prévus.
-Ils peuvent provenir du livre des recettes, mais peuvent aussi être créés à la volée.
-Une fois les plats ajoutés, une option permet d'ajouter les ingrédients à la liste de courses.

-### Livre de recettes

-Section d'exploration des recettes ajoutées à l'application.
-L'exploration peut-être libre, filtrée par type de recette (entrée, plat, dessert etc.) et/ou à partir d'une recherche par mots clés.

-Les ingrédients des recettes utilisent une banque de produits enrichie par l'utilisateur.
-Les produits utilisent des unités génériques préalablement établies dans l'application.
-Cela permet le regroupement d'ingrédients similaires lors de la génération de la liste de courses.
+### Menus' calendar

+For each day of the next weeks, plan the meals and desserts you want to cook.
+They can come your cookbook or they can be created directly.
+Once meals are added, an option allows to add all their ingredients to the shopping list.

-### Liste de courses
+### Cookbook

-L'utilisateur peut ajouter ses menus à la liste des courses.
-Les produits similaires entre recettes sont regroupés pour éviter les doublons.
+Exploration section of all your recipes.
+See the details of your recipes or edit them.

+The ingredients of the recipes use generic products shared among all the recipes.
+It allows the app to easily create a clean and simple shopping list.

+### Shopping list

+Users can add their menus to the shopping list.
+Similar products are gathered together to avoid duplicates.

 ## Etapes de développement

-- [X] Données
-  - [X] Structures de données
-    - [X] Base de données
-    - [X] Entité pour les recettes
+- [X] Data
-    - [X] Entité pour les plats de l'agenda
+  - [X] Data structure
-    - [X] Entité pour les éléments des courses
+    - [X] Database
-    - [X] Classe de la liste de courses
+    - [X] Entity for recipes
-    - [x] Entité pour les produits alimentaires (et leur unité)
+    - [X] Entity for meals' calendar
+    - [X] Entity for shopping list items
+    - [X] Class for gathered shopping list items
+    - [x] Entity for products
-    - [ ] Entité pour l'inventaire des produits
+    - [ ] Entity for products inventory
-  - [X] Manipulation des données
+  - [X] Data manipulation
-    - [x] Produits des courses => liste des courses
+    - [x] Calendar's recipes ingredients => shopping list
-  - [X] Utilisation de LiveData pour les objets de la base de données
+  - [X] Usage of LiveData for database objects
 - [X] Interface
-  - [X] Agenda
+  - [X] Calendar
-  - [X] Recettes
+  - [X] Cookbook
-  - [X] Courses
+  - [X] Shopping list
-  - [X] Produits
+  - [X] Products
-  - [ ] Inventaire
+  - [ ] Inventory
+- [X] Other features
+  - [X] Export recipes
+  - [X] Import recipes
+- [X] Langages
-- [X] Fonctionnalités supplémentaires
+  - [X] English
-  - [X] Exporter les recettes
+  - [X] French
-  - [ ] Importer les recettes

-### Produits
+### Products

-Pour ajouter un ingrédient dans une recette, l'utilisateur doit choisir ou créer le produit associé à l'aide de l'interface ad hoc.
-Cela enrichie une banque de produits commune à toutes les recettes.
-L'avantage de cette banque est de faciliter le regroupement d'ingrédients quand ils passent dans la liste des courses (ex: 100g de farine dans la recette A et 50g de farine dans la recette B donne 150g de farine dans la liste des courses).
+To add ingredients in a recipe, user needs to choose or create the related product using the ad hoc interface.
+This feeds a product batabase shared among all the recipes.
+The advantage of this system is to merge similar products and units (i.g.
+100g of flour in recipe A and 1kg of flour in recipe B become 1.1kg of flour in the shopping list)

-### Inventaire EN PROJET
+### Inventaire (en projet)

 L'inventaire repertorirait les ingrédients/produits achetés.
 Deux moyens sont envisagés pour founir cet inventaire :